 🚀 Final Words: The Opportunity is Now

 In 2026, the barrier to entry is zero.
-But the barrier to success is higher than ever.
+Anyone can generate a generic PDF in three seconds.
+Because of that, the barrier to success is higher than ever.